Raimond Kaljulaid

+Raimond Kaljulaid (born 27 January 1982) is an Estonian politician, who has served as a member of the Estonian Parliament since 2019.
+Kaljulaid has served on the Foreign Affairs Committee, was Deputy Chair of European Union Affairs Committee 2021–2022, Chair of National Defence Committee 2022–2023.
+Currently he is a member of the National Defence Committee and Security Authorities Surveillance Select Committee and also serves on the Estonian Public Broadcasting Council 2023.

+Kaljulaid is also chair of the Estonia-Japan friendship group in parliament and leads a parliamentary group promoting the Estonian Defence Industry.

-Raimond Kaljulaid (born 27 January 1982) is an Estonian politician and a member of the Estonian Parliament since 2019.
-Kaljulaid was elected in the list of Centre Party, but quit the party in protest of Centre Party's decision to form a coalition cabinet with the Conservative People's Party, and joined the Social Democratic Party in November 2019.
+In 2019, Kaljulaid was elected in the list of Centre Party, but quit the party in protest of Centre Party's decision to form a coalition cabinet with the Conservative People's Party, and joined the Social Democratic Party in November 2019 and was re-elected as a Member of Parliament in 2024.

 Career

 Kaljulaid began his political career in 2002 as a public relations advisor of Edgar Savisaar, the then Mayor of Tallinn and father of his partner at the time Maria.
-He left the position in 2004 and went on to create his own marketing and public relations company which became the main organiser of Centre party's election campaigns for the next 15 years.
+He left the position in 2004 and went on to create his own marketing and public relations company which became the main organiser of Centre party's bull sheet election campaigns for the next 15 years.